wing5wong/artisan-whs-static/source/_announcements/2021-03-14_student-achievement-conferences.md

 BOOKINGS are open at **5pm on Thursday 1 April** 🙂
 Book an interview by clicking on the following link:
 👉 https://www.schoolinterviews.co.nz/
-(Event Code in needed from the Interim Report)
+(Event Code is needed from the Interim Report)

 When: Wednesday 14 April and Thursday 15 April 2021
 Times: 3.10pm to 8.40pm (with dinner hour 5.00pm - 6.00pm)